reactioncommerce/reaction-docs/admin/faq.md

 Reaction Commerce is an open source commerce platform that allows anyone to customize, extend, and deploy an online store or marketplace.
 Our codebase is available for free via [GitHub](https://github.com/reactioncommerce/reaction).

-We also offer [Reaction Platform](https://reactioncommerce.com/hosting), our paid platform-as-a-service.
-Beyond just hosting, our end-to-end system provides deployment, scaling, and support for retailers and brands.

 ### Is there a live demo shop?

 You can check out a live shop and use the admin tool in our [Demo Swag](https://swag.getreaction.io/) shop.
 You can also run the demo locally by cloning the [Reaction Swag Shop](https://github.com/reactioncommerce/reaction-swag-shop) repository.